Ljubomir Kokeza

-Ljubomir "Ljubo" Kokeza (15 May 1920 in Split – 22 August 1992) was Croatian football player who played for Hajduk Split and Yugoslavia in the 1940s and 1950s.
+Ljubomir "Ljubo" Kokeza (15 May 1920 in Split – 22 August 1992) was a Croatian football player who played for Hajduk Split and Yugoslavia in the 1940s and 1950s.

 Playing career

 Club

 Ljubomir Kokeza was not only a talented player, but also a true fan of his club Hajduk Split, and always remained loyal to the club for which played for so many years.
 Born in Split, Kokeza began to play football in his neighbourhood quarters and joined NK Split in 1935 where he stayed for two years.
 In the summer of 1937, he transferred to Hajduk Split, and played two seasons for the club's youth team.

 From 1939 he began to play for the seniors and remained a regular until he retired in 1957.
-For a brief period during the 1942-1943 season Kokeza played for HAŠK Zagreb, but he rejoined Hajduk at the end of the war.
+For a brief period during the 1942–1943 season Kokeza played for HAŠK Zagreb, but he rejoined Hajduk at the end of the war.

-The right back played 625 matches for Hajduk Split scoring 8 goals, and had great success at his beloved Hajduk, the first coming in the 1940-1941 season when the club won the Croatian Championship, and qualified for the Yugoslavian National Championship for the first time in the club's history.
+The right back played 625 matches for Hajduk Split scoring 8 goals, and had great success at his beloved Hajduk, the first coming in the 1940–1941 season when the club won the Croatian Championship, and qualified for the Yugoslavian National Championship for the first time in the club's history.
 He won a further Croatian Championship with the club in 1946, and followed it up with three Yugoslav league titles in 1950, 1952 and 1955.